 [This neural network has a symmetry: there's really no difference between one hidden unit and any other hidden unit.
 The gradient descent algorithm has no way to break the symmetry between hidden units.
-You can get stuck in a situation where all the weights out of an input unit have the same value, and all the weights into an output unit have the same value, and they have no way to become different from each other.
+You can get stuck in a situation where all the weights in each layer have the same value, and they have no way to become different from each other.
 To avoid this problem, and in the hopes of finding a better local minimum, we start with random weights.]